dotnet/docs/docs/core/testing/unit-testing-best-practices.md

 - Less chance to introduce a bug inside of your tests.
 - Focus on the end result, rather than implementation details.

-When we add logic into our test suite, we dramatically increase the chance of introducing a bug into it.
+When you introduce logic into your test suite, the chance of introducing a bug into it increases dramatically.
 The last place that you want to find a bug is within your test suite.
-We should have a high level of confidence that our tests work, otherwise, we aren't going to trust them.
-Tests that we do not trust, do not provide any value.
-When a test fails, we want to have a sense that something is actually wrong with our code and it cannot be ignored.
+You should have a high level of confidence that your tests work, otherwise, you will not trust them.
+Tests that you do not trust, do not provide any value.
+When a test fails, you want to have a sense that something is actually wrong with your code and that it cannot be ignored.

 [!TIP] If logic in your test seems unavoidable, consider splitting the test up into two or more different tests.